 I’m a qualified plumber, and while my team at Precision Electrical and Plumbing gets called out to help many people who have allowed their toilets to deteriorate so severely they need professional help, I prefer to give good advice to my clients to prevent this from happening.

 First and foremost, keep all parts of your toilet hygienically clean.
-To do this you need to regularly wipe down the outside of the bowl or pan, as well as the outside of the cistern, and the seat and its cover.
+To do this, you need to regularly wipe down the outside of the bowl or pan and the outside of the cistern and the seat and its cover.
 There are many different household products that you can use to sanitise and disinfect, but when it comes to the inside of the bowl, make sure that you use a product that will not adversely affect the drainage system.
 This is particularly important if you have a septic tank.
 Your Ormond plumber will confirm this.

-Cleaning the inside of the toilet bowl is not a particularly pleasant job, but it is essential to get rid of bacteria and to prevent calcium building up and staining the surface.
-If you don’t clean properly and regularly, you will end up with a discoloured bowl that may even become slightly pitted and scarred over time.
-The bad news is that this WILL result in you having to replace the bowl.
+Cleaning the inside of the toilet bowl is not a particularly pleasant job.
+Still, it is essential to get rid of bacteria and prevent calcium from building up and staining the surface.
+If you don’t clean regularly and adequately, you will end up with a discoloured bowl that may even become slightly pitted and scarred over time.
+The bad news is that this WILL result in you replacing the bowl.

 If a toilet bowl is cracked, replace it (or have it replaced by a professional) immediately.
 There have been some nasty accidents when people have sat on a cracked base that has broken under their weight.

 And don’t forget the toilet seat.
 Not only is it important to keep the seat clean, but it is also essential to make sure that the hardware used to attach it to the toilet is maintained.
 If it comes loose, tighten it and if it breaks, replace it.

 That’s the easy part.
 Here are some common problems you may face at one time or another.
 Just remember that if you cannot solve problems, your Ormond plumber from Precision Electrical and Plumbing can help you.